AndrewKassab/groupify/py/README.md

 py start.py username
 ```
 # Output
--Outputs all unique artists and genres, works for a username with one playlist, not multiple.
+- Outputs all unique artists and genres, works for a username with one playlist, not multiple.

 # Issues / Goals
-Takes about 15-30 seconds, probably need a database for spotify songs beforehand.
+- Takes about 15-30 seconds, probably need a database for spotify songs beforehand.
 I use my username fatalis222